 Giving “history back to the people” has never suggested doing an inaccurate version of it, let alone a hinderance to the past.
 If one is pushing for pseudo-history, which is responsible for omitting, trimming or inventing data, then that isn’t history.
 It’s simply a distortion of the past, referred to as epistemological abuse.

-Let’s zoom in on those ahistorical shows that have taken far many too liberties in the practice of historical fiction.
+Zoom in on those ahistorical shows that have taken far many too liberties in the practice of historical fiction.

 On paper, The Tudors officially falls into the genre of historical fiction.
 Yet, the show comes as simplified storylines about the life of Henry VIII, far from a nuanced, academic tone.
-Though it has withhold no claim of being scholarly, it is STILL presenting itself as the history of The Tudors.
+Though it has withhold no claim of being scholarly, it is STILL presenting itself as the history of the Tudors.

 While there are enormous historical inaccuracies in the show, I would like to focus solely on the most aberrant ones.

-In reality, due to a leg injury that contributed to his physical decline, Henry VIII was thought to have weighed between up to 145 kg at the end of his life.
+In reality, due to a leg injury that contributed to his physical decline, Henry VIII was thought to have weighed up to 145 kg at the end of his life.
 His set of armors testifies of a drastic shift, with a waist measurement of 147 to 152 centimeters1.
 Therefore, he wasn’t considered particularly attractive.